Manoui/website/index.md

 Graph interactif+ résultats intéressants, plus en mode rapport

+Grammatical features:
+Model makes a prediction of which tag is the most likely regarding the context.
+We generated some features that count the occurrences of a grammatical class in each sentence.
+The grammatical features were generated using the universal POS tag thanks to SpaCy library.
+They count the number of adjectives, nouns, verbs etc in a sentence.
+Apparently there is no clear difference between the grammatical content/syntax of famous and mon-famous sentences.
+They are not considered as important features by the supervised learning models.
+We better try to look somewhere else...
+Universal POS tags (universaldependencies.org)
+Entity recognition:
+We used Named Entity Recognition (NER) to extract entity information about quotes.
+Do they refer to a place?
+A person?
+Or an event?
+NER is a useful tool to extract meaningful information from sentences.
+If multiple entities are present in one sentence, we chose the class with the most occurrences within that sentence in order to attribute only one main entity to a quote (i.e. if a quote is about a person, a place etc)
+It appears that quotes about Work of Art
+PERSON People, including fictional.
+NORP Nationalities or religious or political groups.
+FAC Buildings, airports, highways, bridges, etc.
+ORG Companies, agencies, institutions, etc.
+GPE Countries, cities, states.
+LOC Non-GPE locations, mountain ranges, bodies of water.
+PRODUCT Objects, vehicles, foods, etc. (Not services.)
+EVENT Named hurricanes, battles, wars, sports events, etc.
+WORK_OF_ART Titles of books, songs, etc.
+LAW Named documents made into laws.
+LANGUAGE Any named language.
+DATE Absolute or relative dates or periods.
+TIME Times smaller than a day.
+PERCENT Percentage, including "%".
+MONEY Monetary values, including unit.
+QUANTITY Measurements, as of weight or distance.
+ORDINAL "first", "second", etc.
+CARDINAL Numerals that do not fall under another type.
+Famous quote generator:

+We selected a corpus of the 1000 most famous quotes across years, ranging from 98263 to 1028 occurrences.
+The text was preprocessed in order to remove punctuation and numbers as well as multiple spacing.
+An LSTM model was created and trained on 100 epoch using this corpus.
+The output of the model is the probability of the next word in the sequence.
+Once the model was trained, we generated new sentences using a random seed of 4 words and limiting its length to 13 words since it is the median length of famous quotes.

+exemple of sentences:
+-”Ensure the safety and democracy in the face of enemies of freedom europe.”
+-”And that was big she was crying when she saw me for republicans.”
+-”These murderous attacks have once again showed us the total hatred of humanity.”
+-”Values will be enhanced when women are granted their rights the meyerowitz stories.”
+-”Relax there should be been an evacuation divinity original sin sin sin sin.”
+-”Are united beyond all borders in horror and sorrow but also in determination.”
+-”Assad regime and has been times of national tragedy took pill in ibiza.”
+-”She weren’t my daughter it would be so much easier for her to.”

 ### Data Overview
 Analyzing the fame of a quote is of high interest for example for politicians or brands.
 Indeed, they are seeking to generate a quote that sticks in your head.
 But what makes the fame of a quote ?
 Does it depend on the speaker, on the content, or on the length of a quote ?